C&C 27 Association – Tools & Spare Parts

 - Teflon-based marine gel lubricant

-- WD-40 or in the US only, 3M Spray Penetrant (Universal sailor's remedy: if it's supposed to move and it doesn't, WD-40 it; if it moves and it shouldn't, duct-tape it.)
+- WD-40 or in the US only, 3M Spray Penetrant (Universal sailor's remedy: if it's supposed to move and it doesn't, WD-40 it; if it moves and it shouldn't, duct-tape it; finally, if it works, leave it alone.)

-...And 2 tool boxes – one to keep your tools in, one to keep your spares in (plastic ones are inexpensive and don't rust or scratch surfaces).
-If things are rattling around loose, they'll get dirty or damaged.
-Ziploc freezer bags are ideal for things like filters or electrical parts that you want to keep particularly clean and dry.
+...And two tool boxes – one to keep your tools in, one to keep your spares in.
+Plastic tool boxes (or Tupperware-style sealable tubs) are inexpensive and don't rust or scratch surfaces.
+If things are rattling around loose, they'll get damp, dirty or damaged.
+Ziploc freezer bags are ideal for things like filters or electrical parts that you particularly want to keep clean and dry.

 Damage control